West Lakes and Royal Park groundwater prohibition area

 West Lakes

-The EPA is proposing to establish a groundwater prohibition area (GPA) in parts of West Lakes and Royal Park.
+The EPA has established a groundwater prohibition area (GPA) in parts of West Lakes and Royal Park (please refer to the map).

-The EPA is proposing to establish a groundwater prohibition area (GPA) in parts of West Lakes and Royal Park.
+The EPA has established a groundwater prohibition area (GPA) in parts of West Lakes and Royal Park (please refer to the map).

 supporting image